 Musculoskeletal injections most often involve the injection of two classes of medications: corticosteroids and local anesthetics.
 The local anesthetic results in immediate post-procedure pain relief, which may be useful for diagnostic purposes, and the steroid reduces inflammatory-mediated pain with longer duration of effect.
 Other commonly injected substances for musculoskeletal disorders include hyaluronic acid and, more recently, autologous platelet-rich plasma (PRP) or conditioned serum (ACS).

 Local anesthetics act by reversibly blocking the axon sodium channels, preventing sodium ion influx and action potential generation.
 The degree and duration of neural blockade is dependent on the volume, concentration, and proximity to the targeted nerve.
-The addition of a sympathomimetic such as epinephrine reverses the inherent vasodilatory effect of local anesthetics and ...
+The addition of a sympathomimetic such as epinephrine reverses the inherent vasodilatory effect ...